-An Aperture Card is a standard Hollerith encoded punch card that acts as a transport for a 35mm transparent slide.
-Typically, aperture cards are used to store engineering drawings, many organisation in the engineering industry have years of their technical drawings archive held on aperture cards.
-The microfilm technology has been around for few decades and offered organised storage for their drawings.
+An aperture card is a standard Hollerith encoded punch card that acts as a transport for a 35mm transparent slide.
+Typically, aperture cards are used to store engineering drawings and many organisations in the engineering industry have years of technical drawings held on aperture card archives.

-There are many advantages for the conversion of the aperture cards into electronic format.
+There are many advantages to scanning aperture cards into electronic format.
 The main advantages of aperture card scanning and conversion to electronic format are:

-- The aperture card slides are backed up safe from damage and loss
+- The aperture card slides are backed up making them safe from damage and loss.

-- the scanned aperture cards can be shared across the business network simultaneously
+- Scanned aperture cards can be shared across the business network simultaneously.

 Aperture Cards Scanning

-Our aperture card scanning bureau are able to scan engineering and technical drawings which are maintained on aperture cards at a high resolution creating a quality image and capturing the intricate detail from the drawing.
-After the initial raw scanning process, all aperture card scanned images are put through our image processing which enhances the image quality for poor and aged drawings and cards, as well optimising the file size for shared access.
+At our aperture card scanning bureau, we are able to scan engineering and technical drawings which are maintained on aperture cards at a high resolution creating a quality image and capturing the intricate detail from the drawing.
+After the initial raw scanning process, all scanned images are put through image processing which enhances the image quality for poor and aged drawings and cards, as well optimising the file size for shared access.

 Aperture Cards Scanning Images Samples for Review

-Aperture Cards samples are submitted for review and approval by our clients.
-Prior to the start of the project, rules are established for production scanning work.
+Aperture card samples are submitted for review and approval by our clients.
+Prior to the start of the project, rules are established for the scanning work.
 The scanned aperture card drawing image standards are then used for comparison purposes to assure that quality and production standards are being met throughout the scanning and conversion process.

 Aperture Card Indexing

-Once the aperture card scanning process is complete, aperture cards are then indexed and an electronic library is created by:
+Once the aperture card scanning process is complete, aperture cards are then indexed and an electronic library using the following categories:

 - Drawing Number / Part Number